fhirbase/fhirbase/README.md

 ### Linux

-Most likely that PostgreSQL will be available through your distribition's package manager.
+Most likely that PostgreSQL will be available through your distribution's package manager.
 On Ubuntu or Debian, it's as easy as

     $ sudo apt-get install postgresql postgresql-client